 What activities do children get involved in on a school day?

 In each classroom, students are given eight different stations where they can engage with a given unit or language focus.
 These include art and design, fine-motor, construction, sensory and more; they allow many different styles of learning to thrive.
-Students also do guided reading activities, music and movement, and physical time each day; there are also numerous opportunities to communicate through Circle Time, storytelling and show and tell.
+Students also do guided reading activities, music and movement, and physical time each day.
+In addition, there are numerous opportunities to communicate through Circle Time, storytelling and show-and-tell.

 What are some features of the campus?